puchake/pAInter/README.md

 ## Requirements

-Your system has to have Python 3.5 installed and available as `python3` command (on Windows you can achieve that with `mklink` command).
-If you want to use another python you have to change `setup_env.sh`/`setup_env.bat` to install appropriate version of PyTorch.
+Your system has to have Python 3 installed and available as `python3` command (on Windows you can achieve that with `mklink` command).
+If you can't have Python 3 available as `python3` then you will have to change `setup_env.sh`/`setup_env.bat` to use appropriate command.

 ## Setup